KangersHub/TorrentLeechX/README.md

 ---
 ## 🔧Commands to be set via Botfather (will only work if you set mentions from custom cmds).
-    leech - leech any torrent/magnet/direct-download link to Telegram leechunzip - This will unarchive file and upload to telegram. leechzip - leech any torrent/magnet/direct-download link to Telegram and Upload It as .tar.gz acrhive... ytdl - This command should be used as reply to a supported link pytdl - This command will download videos from youtube playlist link and will upload to telegram. toggledoc - choose whether the file shall be uploaded as doc or not togglevid - choose whether the file shall be uploaded as streamable or not savethumbnail - save thumbnail
+    leech - leech any torrent/magnet/direct-download link to Telegram leechextract - This will unarchive file and upload to telegram. leecharchive - leech any torrent/magnet/direct-download link to Telegram and Upload It as .tar.gz acrhive... ytdl - This command should be used as reply to a supported link pytdl - This command will download videos from youtube playlist link and will upload to telegram. toggledoc - choose whether the file shall be uploaded as doc or not togglevid - choose whether the file shall be uploaded as streamable or not savethumb - save thumbnail
-    clearthumbnail - clear thumbnail
+    clearthumb - clear thumbnail
-    tleech - This will mirror the telegram files to ur respective cloud . tleechunzip - This will unarchive telegram file and upload to cloud. gclone - This command is used to clone gdrive files or folder using gclone gytdl - This will download and upload to your cloud. gpytdl - This download youtube playlist and upload to your cloud. gleech - leech any torrent/magnet/direct-download link to cloud gleechzip - leech any torrent/magnet/direct-download link to Cloud and Upload It as .tar.gz acrhive... gleechunzip - This will unarchive file and upload to cloud. getsize - This will give you total size of your destination folder in cloud. rename - rename the file
+    tleech - This will mirror the telegram files to ur respective cloud . tleechextract - This will unarchive telegram file and upload to cloud. gclone - This command is used to clone gdrive files or folder using gclone gytdl - This will download and upload to your cloud. gpytdl - This download youtube playlist and upload to your cloud. gleech - leech any torrent/magnet/direct-download link to cloud garchive - leech any torrent/magnet/direct-download link to Cloud and Upload It as .tar.gz acrhive... gextract - This will unarchive file and upload to cloud. getsize - This will give you total size of your destination folder in cloud. rename - rename the file
     help - send help
+    tshelp - get help for torrent search module
+|   speedtest - check speedtest of the host
     status - show bot stats and concurrent downloads renewme - clear all downloads (admin only)⚠️ log - This will send you a txt file of the logs.(admin only)⚠️